NOTE: Analysis is mixed in with the relation of

 Aside from the slim amount of information we receive, the section functions as reinforcing the idea of the traffic jam.
 Lucy had been viewed in one set of clothing ordering the red chair, then was in another set of clothing when Briggs' tube was opened.
 These incidents supposedly happened on Thursday.
 Then, when Chad was checking the mail, Lucy wore the same clothing she had when buying the chair, and she spoke about the nature of time, how it could feel like time was standing still.
 Lucy muses on wondering why she is thinking about furniture, and the viewer may begin to feel how events are seeming to begin to pile up without care of linear time.

-I had supposed in part ten that Hawk was speaking to Margaret on Thursday night, when she said the circle was closing, but here she is calling again and a good guess is that it is still Thursday.
-Or maybe it's not.
-Maybe they are looking at a map in preparation for going out the next day.
-Since it is, however, episode eleven, and there's a lot of time to fill in after this one, I am reluctant to move on to Friday.
+I had supposed in part ten that Hawk was speaking to Margaret on Thursday night, when she said the circle was closing, but here she is calling again and a good guess is that it is still Thursday as they are going out the "day after tomorrow".
 Again, we feel the traffic jam of events piling up without any care for the restrictions and laws of linear time.

 An example for me of the pile-up is the conference room phone.